jayo-exe/JayoVRCBridge/README.md

 3. [Development](#development)

 ## Installation
-I've made the source of this plugin available here on Github for anyone to build, run, or modify for thier own purposes!
+I've made the source of this plugin available here on Github for anyone to build, run, or modify for their own purposes!

 Built and ready-to-use copies are available for purchase on my [itch.io](https://jayo-exe.itch.io/vrchat-osc-bridge-for-vnyan) !
 You'll get ready-to-use plugin files, access to plugin updates forever, and my gratitude for supporting my continued work!

-Once you've got your plugin files (either from a ZIP file from the store, or from your builds from source), installation is simple:
+Once you've got your plugin files (either from a DLL file from the store, or from your builds from source), installation is simple:

 1. In VNyan, make sure you've enabled "Allow 3rd party plugins" from the Settings menu.
-2. Extract the contents of the ZIP file _directly_ into your VNyan installation folder_.
-This will add the plugin files to your VNyan `Items\Assemblies` folders.
-If you built your own files you'll need to put them into the Assemblies folder directly.
+2. Copy the DLL file _directly_ into your VNyan installation folder's `Items\Assemblies` folder
 3. Launch VNyan, confirm that a button for the plugin now exists in your Plugins window!

 ## Usage